In this three-part series, we've been writing about company goal setting.

 Determining these initiatives is an iterative process.
 Once each team member has determined their initiatives, meet as a team to review them to provide an extra level of validation.
 Often you'll find that two people are working on a similar initiative, which you may or may not want to happen.
 Discussing as a team, helps to bring clarity.

-Step #5 Establish A Meeting Schedule For Each Company’s Goals And Initiatives
+Step #5 Establish A Meeting Schedule The Review Progress On The Employee's Goals And Initiatives

 All this work of goal setting, accountability and initiative creation will be meaningless if you don't institute a discipline of meetings to check and see if you are indeed achieving the goals you've set.